NSE chief Vikram Limaye says not applying for second term | Business

 The current chief, Limaye, is credited with re-branding the NSE, besides trading in derivatives witnessed tremendous growth under his leadership.
 Before joining the NSE, Limaye was MD and CEO of IDFC.

-In addition, the candidates with exposure to working in a publicly listed company or having led an organization through an initial public offering process ''will be an added advantage'', it added.
+In addition, the candidates with exposure to working in a publicly listed company or having led an organisation through an initial public offering process ''will be an added advantage'', it added.

 Following the deadline, the candidates will be short-listed by the nominations and remuneration committee of the company.